swapnanil/KeyValueStorageOverHTTP/README.md

 Key-value pair storage over HTTP
 ================================

-This is a multithreaded, client-server architechture based key-value storate and retrival system written in Python.
+This is a multithreaded, client-server architechture based key-value storage and retrieval system written in Python.
 It can be used to add, update, delete and retrieve key-value pairs over a network through HTTP.

 Usage examples:
 -----